 Maharishi School students’ success in poetry competitions

-I was Deputy Head and English teacher of Maharishi School in Skelmersdale, Lancashire from 1990-2010.
-The success of my students in creative writing competitions, particularly poetry, astonished me.
-This page is a list of some of those successes, along with quotes by poets who judged the competitions in which the students were so successful.
+I was Deputy Head and English teacher of Maharishi School in Skelmersdale, Lancashire from 1990-2010, during which time my students were particularly successful in creative writing competitions.
+Here are details of those successes, along with quotes by some of the poets who judged the competitions.

 Foyle Young Poet of the Year Awards